EOSC-synergy/service-qa-baseline/manuscript.md

 ## Purpose

-This document provides an initial approach to service quality assessment, meant to be applied in the integration process of the services existing under the EOSC-Synergy project, which eventually will be accessible as part of the EOSC offerings.
+This document provides an initial approach to Service Quality Assurance, meant to be applied in the integration process of the services existing under the EOSC-Synergy project, which eventually will be accessible as part of the EOSC offerings.